 And, for the engines that helped propel him there, Preston is sincerely and endearingly grateful — especially for the awe-inspiring triumvirate of women who mentored him to “the next level,” notably…Joan Rivers, Oprah Winfrey and Martha Stewart.

 From memories of the rainforest in Panama where he grew up to the sheer bliss of discovering the lush beauty of Washington, D.C. in peak cherry-blossom time, Preston shares so much of himself in our warm and breezy conversation…what a delight!
 And, our conversation was full of delightful, unexpected turns.

 As a matter of fact, halfway through, Preston “took over” our the podcast, and started interviewing me, which was a sweet surprise.
 Listen to him speak; his is the most endearingly open-hearted laugh I’ve ever heard.

 Preston, thank you for stealing away to sit down with me and share an hour of true wedding wisdom.

-Today’s guest on the Podcast is Bill Spinner, Director of Catering at The Pierre Hotel.
+Today’s guest is Bill Spinner, Director of Catering at The Pierre Hotel.
 Iconic and timeless — as both a place to stay and/or dine or host or attend an event — The Pierre is one of the most gracious, luxurious, stylish and truly beautiful places in the city; it’s a New York landmark.
 Quite fittingly, and with extraordinary commitment and passion,

 Bill brings his own unique brand of elegance and talent as he oversees every aspect of the hotel’s expansive food and beverage operations.
 And as a bandleader who has had the pleasure of playing parties in almost every exciting and exquisite event space in the city, The Pierre has always been — hands down — my absolute favorite.